kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_1.md

 -	Risk-Sharing: https://github.com/cifunibas/decentralized-insurance

 # Where do we go from here?
 Here ends the White paper of Machu Picchu.
 If you are convinced, Continue reading.
-The next step is the coding tutorial using Machu Picchu as an application theme.
+The next step is the coding tutorial using Machu Picchu as an application theme. [*Tutorial Link*](./README_2.md)